www.rockingscots.co.uk

 were not just the stage gear of choice for Beatstalkers.

-Anyway, whenever, on the departure of Gilmour to take up theatre work, the band's name was updated to Mustard and the ex-Poet Andy Mulvey took on the vocals..
-More personnel shake ups saw Munro come in from 'Right Tyme', Glenn from 'Jade', Campbell from the recently defunct Beatstalkers and Dave Batchelor switched to vocals.
+Anyway, whenever, on the departure of George Gilmour to take up theatre work, the band's name was updated to Mustard and the ex-Poet Andy Mulvey took on the vocals..
+More personnel shake ups saw Wullie Munro come in from 'Right Tyme', Chris Glenn from 'Jade', Eddie Campbell from the recently defunct Beatstalkers and Davey Batchelor switched to vocals.
 To emphasise this fresh start, the name was changed again and so it was that in early 1969 - Tear Gas exploded on the Scottish rock scene.
 We know, we know.
 Sorry.

 By the way - we're told that Zal's nickname arose from